rporumalla/nodejs-handlebars-hub/README.md

-# handlebars template engine with bootstrap
+# Handlebars template engine with Bootstrap
-a node.js application using express.js, handlebars template engine and bootstrap it explains the following
+A **node.js** application using express.js, handlebars template engine and bootstrap it:
-   Middleware- body-parser
+- Middleware - body-parser
-   Middleware- static
+- Middleware - static
-   Middleware- express-session
+- Middleware - express-session
-   Middleare-  Template Engine handlebars using handlebars for creating dynamic HTML decorating html FORM using bootstrap
+- Middleware Template Engine - handlebars
+- using handlebars for creating dynamic HTML
+- decorating html FORM using bootstrap